Punjabis: Punjabi Hindus

 Following the large scale exodus that took place during the 1947 partition, there remains a small Punjabi Hindu community in Pakistan today.
 According to the 2017 Census, there are about 200,000 Hindus in Punjab province, forming approximately 0.2% of the total population.
 Much of the community resides in the primarily rural South Punjab districts of Rahim Yar Khan and Bahawalpur where they form 3.12% and 1.12% of the population respectively, while the rest are concentrated in urban centres such as Lahore.
-Punjabi Hindus in India use Nāgarī script to write the Hindi and Punjabi languages.